1890s African rinderpest epizootic: Origin of rinderpest in Africa

-Rinderpest had been common in Europe before the Scramble for Africa and European colonialism of Sub-Saharan Africa.
+Rinderpest had been common in Europe before the European colonisation of Africa.
 Despite the familiarity of Rinderpest to Europeans, it had ceased to be a problem in many countries, such as Germany, thanks to modern veterinary policing and cross-border regulation of the cattle trade.
-It was carried by infected cattle imported from British Asia to feed the Italian soldiers invading Eritrea in East Africa.
-However, rinderpest had not crossed the Sahara until the 1880s.
-The spread was rapid, trickling in from inland regions during the German pacification campaigns of the 1880s and 1890s.
+Rinderpest was introduced to parts of Africa by infected cattle imported from Asia to feed Italian forces during the Italo-Ethiopian War of 1887–1889.
+However, the disease did not cross the Sahara until the 1880s; its spread was rapid, trickling in from inland regions during German military campaigns of the 1880s and 1890s.
 Rinderpest was referred to as sadoka in East Africa.
-Evidence of rinderpest in cattle in Eritrea and Ethiopia can be seen almost a decade before the devastation in Southern Africa.
+Evidence of the disease in Eritrean and Ethiopian cattle existed almost a decade before the epizootic in Southern Africa.
 The Emperor of Ethiopia was said to have lost over 250,000 cattle.
 In addition, a serious outbreak of rinderpest had been reported in Bombay in 1882.
-A popular Ethiopian tradition asserts that the Italians deliberately inoculated their cattle with rinderpest as part of their campaign against Ethiopia.
+A popular Ethiopian tradition asserts that their cattle was deliberately inoculated with rinderpest by the Italians as during the Italo-Ethiopian War.
 It spread throughout the Horn of Africa, and crossed the Zambezi in March 1896.

-German officials of German East Africa and other Europeans originally identified sadoka as a disease unique to rinderpest, and argued that it was spread by Africans.
-Many Africans believed the disease was a product of the European influence.
+Colonial officials in German East Africa along with other Europeans originally identified sadoka as a disease unique to rinderpest, and argued that it was spread by Africans.
+Many Africans believed the disease was a product of European colonisation.

 Impact of the rinderpest virus across Africa

 Rinderpest was able to spread efficiently from the northeast to the south of Africa due to beneficial environmental conditions.
 The virus was spread though close contact at water sources such as watering holes and rivers where cattle and other mammals would gather.
 Local wild buffalo played a key role in the infection of the cattle of the Maasai people.
 In three years, rinderpest travelled 8000 km from the Southern Sahel Massawa, Eritrea to Dakar in West Africa although it took another year to travel south to the Zambezi before it infected groups in Bulawayo in modern Zimbabwe.
 In addition, Africa experienced a series of unfortunately timed meteorological El Niño-Southern Oscillation (ENSO) events between late 1880s to the early 1890s.
 This caused major droughts throughout the continent from the horn of Africa down to south Africa which caused massive concentrations of populations to gather at water sources.
 This encouraged the spread of the virus as it allowed large numbers to get infected quickly in a short amount of time.
-Frederick Lugard, future Governor-General of Nigeria, is noted to have said, "Never before in the memory of man, or by the voice of tradition, have the cattle died in such vast numbers; never before has the wild game suffered.
+Frederick Lugard, the future Governor-General of Nigeria, stated: "Never before in the memory of man, or by the voice of tradition, have the cattle died in such vast numbers; never before has the wild game suffered.
 Nearly all the buffalo and eland are gone."